trifectatechfoundation/teach-rs/slides/C-concurrency-parallelism.md

 - we have an exclusive reference to the value
 - we own the value (we can exclusively borrow from ourselves)
-- access is inherently exclusive
+- access is inherently exclusive (atomic operations)